 Veterans have several options when it comes to appealing a rating decision.
 Claims denied before Feb.
 19, 2019, that are still in the appeals process, are handled within the legacy system.
 All others can choose from three lanes within the Appeals Modernization Act (AMA) process: higher-level review, supplemental claim, or appeal with the Board of Veterans’ Appeals (BVA).
 In addition, the BVA lane itself has several options to choose from: a direct review, evidence submission, or a hearing.

 There is no “best method” for appealing that fits all claims.
 Choosing a method is a personal decision that veterans should make based on the specifics of their situation.
-When deciding which lane to choose, consider working with a VA-certified disability benefits lawyer, like the team at Woods and Woods.
+When deciding which lane to choose, consider working with a VA disability lawyer, like the team at Woods and Woods.
 They can determine the right method to get you the benefits you deserve.

 When veterans do not have any additional information to submit but believe the VA made an error in their disability claim decision, they may choose to pursue a higher-level review.
 This is one of the two decision review lanes that are handled by VA regional offices, which are under the guidance of the Veterans Benefits Administration (VBA).

 When a higher-level review is requested, a senior claims adjudicator at a VA regional office is assigned to review the same forms and evidence initially submitted and search for any errors that may have resulted in an incorrect denial.
-To request a higher-level review, veterans or their VA-certified disability attorney must complete form VA 20-0996.
+To request a higher-level review, veterans or their VA-accredited disability attorney must complete form VA 20-0996.

 When veterans have new and relevant evidence to support their case, they may file a supplemental claim.
 Then, a reviewer at a VA regional office will re-evaluate the case with the additional evidence to determine if they should revise the initial decision.